MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 Note that this style of composition can only exists at the root level.
 If there is a reference to another structured template within a property, then the resolution is contextual to that property.

-## External file reference in Attachment structured
+## External file reference in attachment structured

 There are two prebuilt functions used to externally reference files

-1. fromFile(fileAbsoluteOrRelativePath) loads a specified file.
+1. `fromFile(fileAbsoluteOrRelativePath)` loads a specified file.
 Content returned by this function will support evaluation of content.Template references and properties/ expressions are evaluated.
-2. ActivityAttachment(content, contentType) sets the `contentType` if it is not already specified in the content. <!--ContentType can be one of the types here.-->
+2. `ActivityAttachment(content, contentType)` sets the `contentType` if it is not already specified in the content.

 With these two prebuilt functions, you can pull in any externally defined content, including all card types.
 Use the following structured LG to compose an activity: